How to recognise cat poisoning symptoms and what to do

 - Keep other pets away from the toxic source

 Prevention is better than a visit to the vets so keep poisonous substances out of cats’ reach as anything that gets on your cat’s feet or fur is likely to be ingested when they are grooming.
-Potentially toxic items should ideally stored in a sealed container or closed cupboard or shed.
+Potentially toxic items should ideally be stored in a sealed container or closed cupboard or shed.